taji-taji/SwiftTrendBot/README.md

-[WIP]
-Currently only runs on mac.

 # Swift Trend Bot

-This is a Slack bot that will notify you the Swift Trending Repositries of Github.
+This is a Slack bot that will tell you the Trending Repositries of Github.
 This is written with [Vapor](https://github.com/vapor/vapor).

 # Usage